coderaanalytics-projects/econdata-blog/docs/2_Available_Data.md

 # Available Data in EconData

 In this document, we give a list of the datasets that are hosted in [EconData](https://www.econdata.co.za).
 Dataset IDs are given in monospace font after the name.
+The `h2` headings are Data Providers.

 ## Statistics South Africa (StatsSA)